 - Weakness and paralysis: Another rare symptom is weakness in an arm or leg or even partial paralysis.
 The symptoms are similar to, but milder than, those caused by poliomyelitis.
 Paralysis or weakness may follow a bout of AHC or may occur on its own.
 Weakness and paralysis caused by coxsackievirus usually are not permanent.

 Kawasaki Disease Symptoms

 Kawasaki disease is the result of an acute inflammatory process of medium-size blood vessels (vasculitis) that affects multiple organs in otherwise healthy children.
 The diagnosis of the disease is based upon criteria below.

-The child must have a fever of at least five days' duration (with exclusion of other causes of fever) and at least four of the following five clinical features:
+The child must have a fever of at least 5 days' duration (with exclusion of other causes of fever) and at least 4 of the following clinical features: